NikKowPHP/social-brain/chapters/chapter-11.md

     Use neuroplasticity to build a new habit by defining a micro-behavior, linking it to a trigger, and giving yourself a dopamine reward (a mental "Yes!") when you succeed.
 This process of myelination is the physical basis of skill acquisition.

 #### **Part 2: The Difficult Conversation Protocol**
 This is the tool for repair.
-It's a performance where you layer the Core Trio in a specific sequence to systematically reward the other person's social brain and keep their prefrontal cortex online.
+It's a performance where you layer the Core Duo in a specific sequence to systematically reward the other person's social brain and keep their prefrontal cortex online.
 This is the protocol Maria used to fix the damage with Leo.

 *   **The Sequence:**
     1.  **Regulate Yourself First:** Use **The Conductor's Breath**.